 National Institutes of Health’s grant for COVID-19 trials:

 The Gates Foundation’s grant for COVID-19 trials and other research:

 NIH’s list of projects available for funding: https://grants.nih.gov/funding/searchguide/index.html#/

 National Science Foundation grants for a variety of areas:

 UK Research and Innovation’s grants for COVID-19 trials:

 National Institute for Health Research grants (COVID-19 trials funding also available):

 Medical Research Council’s grants for clinical trials:

-Cancer Research grants for independent researchers:
+Cancer Research grants for independent research sites:

 Stroke UK’s grant for disease-specific research: